jmayank23/YellowTaxiAnalysis/README.md

 - Shortcomings and Critique:
 The minimal performance gain achieved by XGBoost compared to the simpler Linear Regression model raises questions about the cost-benefit of deploying more complex models.
 Given the additional computational cost and complexity in tuning and interpretation associated with XGBoost, the slight improvement might not justify its use in all application scenarios.
 Our approach to feature engineering was primarily basic temporal and spatial transformations.
 More sophisticated methods, such as interaction terms or polynomial features, might reveal deeper insights.
 Additionally, the imputation of missing values using mean or mode is a rudimentary approach that could be enhanced by more predictive imputation methods, potentially affecting model accuracy.

-- Potential Improvements:
-1. Enhanced Feature Engineering: Implementing more advanced feature engineering techniques, such as clustering geospatial data or engineering route complexity features from pickup and dropoff coordinates, could potentially unveil complex patterns not captured by the current model.
-2. Cross-Validation: Employing more rigorous validation techniques, such as K-fold cross-validation, would ensure that the model's performance is consistent across different subsets of data and not just a result of particular train-test split.
-3. Incorporation of Additional Data: Including external factors like weather conditions, traffic data, and special events could significantly enhance the model’s ability to predict trip durations more accurately.

 #### Task 2: Demand Forecasting

 - Model Selection and Rationale: